Definition: the term dysarthria indicates language (speech) disorders.

 Speech therapy evaluation and treatment

-The speech therapist has to control the movements of the tongue, lips, and facial muscles, as well as breathing, which are vital elements for language and voice quality.
+The speech therapist has to control the movements of the tongue, lips, facial muscles, and breathing, which are vital elements for language and voice quality.

 – Improve breathing and invite the patient to raise their voice;